artslay/abyssal_nx/README.md

 └── native/
 ```

-These folders contain the game content and native data required by the port.

 ## Asset pack

 The port supports an indexed asset pack for faster loading from the SD card.

-Asset packing is enabled by default.

 On the first launch, the port automatically creates: